Vedavyaskota/Tkinter-csv2barchat-dataframe/README.md

 2)bar chat
 3)frame and chat

+sample CSV file also included in this project folder

 in 'data frame' file the data from CSV will be read using pands and display it in Tkinter GUI as data frame

 Bar graphs are used to compare things between different groups or to track changes over time.